 Pest description and damage The adult is a tiny, yellow, mosquito-like fly.
-The larva is a maggot which lacks legs or a definite head.
+The larva is a maggot that lacks legs or a definite head.
 Juniper tip midge larvae feed in the tips of shoots, causing them to swell and form tiny green galls.
 After the larvae have left, the galls turn brown (sometimes reddish) and the tips die back.
-Symptoms of mining and exit holes may be found at the junction between living and dead tissue or at the base of the swollen portion.
+Symptoms of mining and exit holes are found at the junction between living and dead tissue or at the base of the swollen portion.
 The damage may appear very similar to that caused by fungal pathogens in the genus Phomopsis.

 Remove green galls and damaged tips while larvae are still in the galls.